Head of Subject: Mr Tom Hosking

 - Brass - Mrs Kirsty Bailey

 Lessons take place once a week on a rotation basis so as to not disrupt any curriculum time on a regular basis.
-The teaching team are all visiting teachers who are all active musicians.
-Many have worked in many areas of the industry including musical theatre in the West End, being employed as associate teachers for the main music colleges, and of course, teaching a range of students across Cornwall.
+The teaching team are all teachers who are all active musicians.
+Many have worked in many areas of the industry including musical theatre in the West End, being employed as associate teachers and examiners for the main music colleges, and of course, teaching a range of students across Cornwall.

 Key Stage 3